 As with any individual, you need the right balance of unrefined carbohydrates, healthy fats and good quality proteins, along with a wide variety of fruits and vegetables and plenty of fluids.
-But for the runner there are some specific dietary considerations to bear in mind.
-Here are realbuzz.com's top tips on what to eat and drink during your running training ...
+But to fuel and recover correctly the runner needs to carefully consider their dietary needs, especially when ramping up their training.

 Don’t neglect protein